 Complete the Online Health history and Immunization Form

 Prior to arriving on campus it is mandatory for incoming students to complete the online health history and immunization form.
-The preferred deadline* for Fall semester is June 15, for Spring semester December 15.
+The preferred deadline* for Spring semester is December 15.
 The Duke NetID is required to access this form.
 To review the health and immunization compliance requirements and access the form, as well as review information regarding the Duke Student Health Insurance Policy, which is required for international students, visit the Duke Student Health Center website.

 * While the preferred deadline is June 15 for the Fall semester and December 15 for Spring Semester to ensure there are no delays with processing your paperwork, records will be accepted after this date.
 Immunization forms should be submitted before your arrival on campus.
 If you do not complete your required immunizations, you will be withdrawn from the university after 30 days. *

 Submit Student Directory Information

 Each year the Sanford School compiles a Graduate Student Directory.
-The Graduate Student Directory includes photographs and short biographies of students in each Sanford School graduate program (MIDP, MPP and Ph.D.).
-Please submit a photograph (a color photo of your head and face only) and a one-paragraph biography by November 11, 2022 (For Spring 23 Admits) in a Word document to SAKAI.
+The Graduate Student Directory includes photographs and short biographies of students in each Sanford School graduate program (MIDP, MPP, and Ph.D.).
+Please submit a picture (a color photo of your head and face only) and a one-paragraph biography by November 11, 2022 (For Spring 23 Admits) in a Word document to SAKAI.
 To submit it to SAKAI, you need to log in with your net ID and password.